apecloud/kubeblocks/docs/api_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 ## Create a cluster

 KubeBlocks implements a `Cluster` CRD to define a cluster.
 Here is an example of creating a Qdrant Replication cluster.
+Primary and Secondary are distributed on different nodes by default.
+But if you only have one node for deploying a Replication Cluster, set `spec.affinity.topologyKeys` as `null`.

 ```yaml
 cat <<EOF | kubectl apply -f -